 Graduate Internship Program

-Offered fall semester only in collaboration with Syracuse University’s top-ranked Maxwell School , this option features a professional internship experience for graduate international relations (MAIR) candidates with a working knowlegde of the Turkish language.
+Offered fall semester only in collaboration with Syracuse University’s top-ranked Maxwell School , this option features a professional internship experience for graduate international relations (MAIR) candidates with a working knowledge of the Turkish language.
 MAIR students typically enroll for 9 credits: two 3-credit graduate-level seminars and a 3-credit internship.
 Interns are expected to work 20 to 25 hours per week during the semester.
-In Istanbul, most placements are with NGOs, CBOs, and other professional firms and associations; most governmental organizarions are based in Ankara.
-While graduate students are encouraged to pursue options in Ankara, the SU Center is unable to provide the same level of support (assistance with introductions, orientation, housing, etc.).
-The SU Istanbul Center’s Contemporary Issues seminar, taught by Dr. Erika Wilkens-Sozen, is also available to graduate students.
+In Istanbul, most placements are with NGOs, CBOs, and other professional firms and associations; most governmental organizations are based in Ankara.
+While graduate students are encouraged to pursue options in Ankara, the Syracuse Center is unable to provide the same level of support (assistance with introductions, orientation, housing, etc.).
+The Syracuse Istanbul Center’s Contemporary Issues seminar, taught by Dr. Erika Wilkens-Sozen, is also available to graduate students.